vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Physics Messages/2 Trigger Messages 2D.md

 ## Trigger messages (2D)

 Ensure your functions are exactly as below.
-The variable `collider` can be renamed.
+The variable `collider` can be renamed, and [access modifiers](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers) are not important.
 Type, spelling, and capitalisation are all important.

 [OnTriggerEnter2D](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnTriggerEnter2D.html):